economycomfort/dotfiles/README.md

-# zerobaud/dotfiles
+# dotfiles
-Various dotfiles for personal use.
+Various configuration files for personal use.

 ## Description
 Collection of personal dotfiles for use on my own systems.
 Mostly